TeamLab Borderless vs TeamLab Planets

 TeamLab Planets

 The unique feature of TeamLab Planets is the water rooms.
-There are a couple of rooms where you walk through shallow water – very unique!
+There are a couple of rooms where you walk through shallow water – it’s really fun!
 The water’s not very deep – up to about mid-calf depth on adults.
-So I’d recommend wearing shorts, or trousers that you can roll up to the knees.
+I’d recommend wearing shorts, or trousers that you can roll up to the knees.
 There are several rooms with mirrored floors, so skirts aren’t recommended.
 There are lockers where you could get changed if you need to, for example in colder weather.

-This does also mean you’re barefoot throughout the whole attraction.
-The floor’s soft and it’s clean, so there’s nothing that could hurt you, and they lend you sliders for the small outside garden section.
+In the Water section, you’re barefoot throughout the entire section.
+The floor’s soft and it’s clean, so there’s nothing that could hurt you (in Japan, cleanliness tends to be prioritised).
 In the water rooms, the floor’s rubbery so it’s not slippery at all.
-Clean towels are also provided after each water room so you can dry off (they must get through so many each day!).
-But if you’re not happy being barefoot, or being around other people’s bare feet, this is not the place for you.
+Clean towels are provided after each water room so you can dry off (they must get through so many each day!).
+You can wear your shoes in the other areas.
+But if you’re not happy being barefoot, or being around other people’s bare feet, this might not be the attraction for you.

 I’ve seen some comments online about a smell at TeamLab Planets.
-There’s a very light chlorine smell, just like at a swimming pool, but when I went, that was all there was.
+There’s a very light chlorine smell, similar to a swimming pool, but both times I’ve been, that was all there was.
 It didn’t smell bad and seemed extremely clean.
 Cleanliness is valued in Japanese culture (for example taking off your shoes when entering the house, and using a mat when sitting on the ground outside), so I don’t think it’s necessary to be concerned about it not being clean.

 There are several rooms at Planets that are also at Borderless.
-The other notable unique room at Planets is the room with the hanging flowers, which are real growing plants.
-This one’s very popular, so you enter in groups and are all ushered out together – otherwise I think you’d be tempted to spend forever in there!
+Another notable unique room at Planets is the room with the hanging flowers, which are real growing plants, which you might have seen on Instagram!

 Video

-Here’s my video from TeamLab Planets, filmed in early 2023.
+Here’s my video from TeamLab Planets, filmed in 2025, including the new expansion.

 TeamLab Planets Expansion

-In spring 2025, TeamLab Planets is getting a huge expansion!
-There’ll be over 10 new installations, including:
+In January 2025, TeamLab Planets got a huge expansion!
+There are over 10 new installations, including:

 - Catching & Collecting Forest – A beautiful forest environment where you can interact with animals and catch/release them on your phone.
 There’s a mini (and free!) version at the Galaxy Store in Harajuku, where you catch dinosaurs.
-There’s also a much larger one at TeamLab Forest in Fukuoka.
-I’d definitely recommend it, as it’s really fun and much quieter – we had some rooms all to ourselves earlier this year!
+There’s also a larger oversion at TeamLab Forest in Fukuoka.
+I’d definitely recommend it, as it’s really fun and much quieter – we had some rooms all to ourselves!

-It’s interesting they’re expanding it so much, as Planets is temporary (currently until the end of 2027) – or maybe there’ll be news on that too…!
+It’s interesting they’ve expanded it so much, as Planets is temporary (currently until the end of 2027) – or maybe there’ll be news on that too…!

-It seems like they’re keeping Borderless as a 100% accessible venue, and moving everything with unusual flooring to Planets.
+It seems like they’ve kept Borderless as a 100% accessible venue, and moved everything with unusual flooring to Planets.

 Do you need Advance Tickets?